How Long Does It Take To Replace A Roof?

 3. Repairs to the Roof Deck (0.5-2 Days)

 Any problems with the roof deck are addressed before new roofing materials are installed.
-This ensures the new roof is installed on a solid foundation.
+This ensures the new roof is installed on a solid foundation with a clean, smooth surface ready for installation.

 4. Installation of New Roofing Materials (1-5 Days)